valentinapazperez/MRPipeline/README.md

    #Run this command from inside the MRPipeline folder
    cp extractSNP ..
    ```
 3. Set location of directory containing UKB data in PARAMS.
 You can also add a default output directory and SNP list.
 Otherwise, these can be included in the command using the -o and -s flags, respectively.
+Make sure to keep the PARAMS file in the MRPipeline folder.
    ```sh
    nano PARAMS
    ```